 ^{}Computer Science: Due to the subject content this course is most suited to students in set 1 for Maths.
+So what does the GCSE curriculum look like at NSB?

-Expressing your Preference
+Expressing your Preferences

-You should discuss which subjects to select with a wide range of people.
-In particular you should seek help and advice from your parents and your teachers.
+You should discuss which subjects to select with a wide range of people and seek help and advice from your parents and your teachers.

 Make sure you seek advice from your Form Tutor, your Subject teachers, and your Head of Year.
-Help is available with advice on specific careers in the Careers Area which is located within the Library.
+Help is available with advice on specific careers in the Careers Area which is located within the library.

 You will be sent a link to an online form that you can use to show your preferences.
-You can complete this as many times as you like and the most recent one will be the one that is used.
+You can complete this as many times as you like, and the most recent one will be the one that is used to determine your preferences.

-How Should I Choose?
+How should I choose?